berserkware/Random-Code/README.md

 # Random-Code
- this is just some random code that im putting on github to make my stats look better :)
+ this is just some random code, most of it is unfinished.